What general nutrition concerns are there in children with autism?

 - Introduce fish sticks or fried vegetables if the child likes chicken nuggets

-- Do not force your child to eat all of a new food, allow experimentation
+Do not force a child to eat all of a new food, but instead allow experimentation.

-- Mirror desired behavior by eating new food as a family, talk about a new food positively
+Mirror desired behavior by eating new food as a family, and talk about the new food positively.

-- Remember, changing behavior and/or accepting new things can take time, effort, and patience
+Remember that changing behavior and/or accepting new things can take time, effort, and patience.

 Your child’s pediatrician or pediatric gastroenterologist may have support groups that can be helpful.
 If you are not already involved with speech therapy or occupational therapy, both of these therapy providers may be helpful in introducing new foods.
 Many centers also have feeding clinics or teams who can help patients with limited diets due to taste and texture sensitivity.